top of page

 aboutus

 Powerplay Windsor was born during a trip to Italy in the summer of 2018.
 Walking through a charming pedestrian underpass sparked a memory—being in the tunnel at the University of Michigan early in my career.
-That moment brought to mind the upcoming Windsor Lancers football camp and the many fall sports that would go uncovered due to cuts in legacy media sports coverage.
+That brought me to the upcoming season that was going to be overlooked due to cuts to legacy media.

 "We celebrate all of the athletes within Windsor-Essex and their achievements reflected on Powerplay Sports."